To find out more information or request a quotation, please contact our sales team.

 We’ll ask medical declaration questions regarding your past health and any pre-existing conditions and related conditions will be excluded unless we agree to accept them.
-Any exclusions will, however, be shown on your Certificate of Cover.
+Any exclusions will, however, be shown on your Schedule of Cover.

 This means that any pre-existing medical conditions will be covered providing they fall within the terms and conditions of the policy.
 Underwriting conditions apply.

 You can apply on this basis if you are transferring from an existing scheme, which is underwritten on a Moratorium basis.
 Your original moratorium period must not already have expired and must still be in force with at least 12 months remaining.
 We apply our Moratorium conditions as above with effect from the commencement date of the scheme from which you are transferring.

 You can apply on this basis if you are transferring from an existing fully medically underwritten insurance scheme.
 We will apply the same personal medical exclusions to your cover with us that were applied to your previous scheme.